 Crown fit problems

-It is true that your can limit or stop gum recession with good oral hygiene.
+It is true that you can limit or stop recession with good oral hygiene.
 When a crown does not fit properly, it can make it difficult to clean it thoroughly.
 Chronically failing to clean your restoration will allow gum disease to start around it.
 Gum recession occurs with the subsequent bone loss.

 Stops gums from receding around a crown with a gum graft